Cooper-Softdev/data-structures-and-algorithms/java/insertSort.md

 -  Insert: This function just inserts a value into it's correct position in the array to be sorted.
 -  InsertionSort: This function sorts the input array (dealt hand) by repeatedly calling the "Insert" function until it sees that all elements (cards) are in the correct order.
 It knows this because we will increment a counter that will stop the algorithm once it reaches the last element/index within the array.

-Technically I think the PseudoCode may be wrong in that it doesn't have the logic for placing the next value in the input array into the correct position within the sorted array, the given PseudoCode does not know to insert a larger or smaller number in the correct place, The *WHILE* loop in the *Insert* function only checks if the value is less than the current element in the sorted array.
+Technically I think the PseudoCode may be wrong in that it doesn't have the logic for placing the next value in the input array into the correct position within the sorted array, the given PseudoCode does not know to insert a larger or smaller number in the correct place, the *WHILE* loop in the *Insert* function only checks if the value is less than the current element in the sorted array.
 This means that the value will always be inserted to the right of the current element, even if the value is larger than the current element..
 So a fixed version will be after the initial input array.

 ``` Pseudo Code
 Insert(int[] sorted, int value)